 IV.
 Technology should amplify the best of technology and the best of humanity

 Philips has an alarm clock that uses a light bulb to simulate sunrise, gently waking you up in the morning.
-This is a very nice feature because it makes use of the natural characteristics of human beings to make them wake up better.
+This is a very nice feature because it mimics the natural characteristics of being woke up by the sun to make human beings wake up better.

 V. Technology can communicate but does not need to speak.

 Most people would consider waking up to a talking alarm to be too creepy to consider as an option.
 Also, a device would need to offer many languages.
-That is why designers need to be mindful when deciding when to builtin speech into devices in opposition to visual, audio (sound) and tactile modes of communication.
+That is why designers need to be mindful when deciding when to builtin speech into devices in opposition to visual, audio (sound), and tactile senses.

 VI.
 Technology should work even if it fails.

 This principle can seem hard to understand at first.
 It is easier to get the idea if you keep in mind that technology, being created by human creativity, is far from perfect.
 Consequently, it is a smart idea to embed batteries into the design of an alarm clock just in case there is a power outage, for example.
-All intelligent devices should have resilience embedded.
+All exceptional products should have resilience embedded.

 VII.
 The right amount of technology is the minimum needed to solve the problem.

-Do you really need an alarm clock that accesses the Internet before triggering the buzzer to make sure what time is it?
+Do you really need an alarm clock that accesses the Internet before triggering the buzzer to make sure what time is it or provides you with dozens of customization options?
 Would that add value to the product or just unnecessary complexity?